GoogleChrome/web.dev/src/site/content/en/blog/css-module-scripts/index.md

 ## Browser Support

-CSS module scripts are available in Chrome and Edge in version 93.
+CSS module scripts are available by default in Chrome and Edge in version 93.

 Support in Firefox and Safari is not yet available.
 Implementation progress can be tracked at the [Gecko bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1720570) and [WebKit